Skip to content

 Challengeable: Yes - via manager, works council, or formal objection process.

-Eligibility check employees plus suspension check plus EU Pay Transparency comparator group formation Which employees are eligible based on tenure + minimum performance rating + no comparator group suspensions + EU Pay Transparency Article 7 comparator group formation?
+Eligibility check with suspension check and EU Pay Transparency comparator-group formation Which employees are eligible by tenure and minimum performance rating, with no open disciplinary procedure, and how is the comparator group formed under EU Pay Transparency Directive Article 7?
 Rules Engine Auditor

 Decision Record